 Are you visiting Japan for just a short time?
 Here’s a quick list of things that I think are important to bring to make your stay less worrisome and more enjoyable.
 If you have any suggestions that I didn’t mention, feel free to leave them in the comments section.

-- Debit Card and $100 - Many people say bring cash because many places don’t accept credit cards.
-This is only kind of true.
+- Debit Card and $100 – Many people say bring cash because many places don’t accept credit cards.
+This is… kind of true.
 I say bring $100 and your debit card instead.
-At the airport you can minimize exchange rate fees by changing only $100 into Yen.
+At the airport, you can minimize exchange rate fees by changing only $100 into Yen.
 This way you’ll have cash on hand and can buy some things from the vending machines and pay for transportation when you arrive.
 Major stores will take a debit card if it has the Visa or Mastercard logo on it.
 To get money, you can withdrawal using your Visa or Mastercard from almost any Japan Post Office (no ATM fee) or 7-11 (~250 Yen ATM fee).
-Very fair exchange rates are set each day by Visa or MasterCard, and depending where you bank you’ll be charged 1% from Visa or Mastercard, and 1% or more from your bank.
+Very fair exchange rates are set each day by Visa or MasterCard.
+Depending where you bank, you’ll be charged 1% from Visa or Mastercard, and 1% or more from your bank.
 And you’ll have a withdrawal limit of $500 USD per day most likely.
 And many major stores will accept credit cards as payment.

 - Hand Sanitizer – I haven’t seen this for sale in Japan.
 You’ll be touching a lot of things including doorways, bus or subway handles, money, and then it’ll be time to eat!
 Sometimes it’s hard to find places to wash your hands.
 Many bathrooms are missing two things… soap and paper towels.
 When you go to a restaurant they’ll usually give you a wet towel, but I think bringing a small bottle of hand sanitizer will help you stay healthy and give you a piece of mind.